 4. Cost of refills will add up

 Cartridge refills of women’s razors aren’t cheap.
-Combine that to the high turnover (you’ll need to replace it every 2 or 3 uses max) and you’ll potentially spends hundreds to thousands of dollars in a 5 to 10 year period.
+Combine that to the high turnover (you’ll need to replace it every 2 or 3 uses max), and you’ll potentially spend hundreds to thousands of dollars in a 5 to 10 year period.